Christmas in Philly: 10 Festive Events Not-to-Be Missed

 - Location: 1400 John F Kennedy Blvd, Philadelphia, PA

 - Tip: Check out the nearby Philly Holiday tree before/after the show!
-Also new this year is a 65 foot Ferris Wheel.
+Check out one of the newer additions, a 65 foot Ferris Wheel.

 8. Peddler’s Village Holiday Festival

 Peddler’s Village should be near the top of your list if you love colorful light displays.
 Featuring over 1 million lights, this is one of the biggest & best light displays in the region.
 Also on-site are dozens of imaginative gingerbread houses.
-This year’s winners featured numerous over-the-top creations.
+Winning creations are quite over-the-top and spectacular.
 Besides taking in the wonders of the season, you can browse in over 60 local boutique shops, finding that perfect unique gift.
 Best Gift Idea Ever, Clusters Handcrafted Popcorn, Country Accents, and Fehrenbach are all worth a look.

 Grab dinner at Cock N’Bull or Hart’s Tavern restaurant, enjoy a wine tasting at Chaddsford Winery, or indulge in a sweet ice cream treat at Nina’s Waffles – make a whole night of it to justify your drive.
 Keep in mind that a village wide Happy Hour is offered from 4-6pm, Monday through Friday.
 As if you didn’t need another reason to check out the gorgeous light display…